Your paid traffic lands and leaves. You cleaned up the design. You rewrote the headline. The bounce rate barely moved.

 Trust at the right moment

-Put your strongest review next to your price or CTA.
+Your strongest review should sit next to your price or CTA.
 "I was skeptical, but this replaced my $200 moisturizer" converts better than a 4.8-star aggregate.
 Specificity creates belief where a rating only signals it.

 For Shopify stores, Loox and Judge.me both allow review widget placement by individual section.
 You’re not confined to a page template.
 Drop your most specific review exactly where doubt peaks in the buying decision.